Controlling biting or stinging insects

 Aerial application of pesticides

-If your company sprays pesticides to control stinging insects from an airplane, it must hold a Subclass C1 or D1 “Aerial application” permit.
+If your company sprays pesticides to control stinging insects from an airplane (for example, a helicopter or drone), it must hold a Subclass C1 or D1 “Aerial application” permit.

 If you personally spray pesticides from an airplane, you must hold a Sub-class CD1 “Aerial application” certificateor perform the work under the supervision of an on-site holder of this type of certificate.